karstnDE/frontend/CHART_PAGE_STRUCTURE.md

 **Emphasis:**
 - Detailed "How to Read" section
 - Interaction instructions
-- Multiple insights (3-5)
+- Clear use cases for analytical workflows
-- Clear use cases
+- Comprehensive methodology

 ---